· Order in Council / Continuing Care Act consequential amendments · in-force

 - Enacted the Continuing Care Act Consequential Amendments Regulation (AR 22/2024).

-- Amended multiple regulations to replace terms like "nursing home" and "auxiliary hospital" with "continuing care home" or "type A continuing care home," aligning definitions with the Continuing Care Act.
+- Amended numerous regulations to update terminology, replacing terms such as "nursing home" with "continuing care home" to align with the Continuing Care Act.

 - Shifted the designation of certain appeal panels from the Supportive Living Accommodation Licensing Act to the Continuing Care Act.

-- Redefined "home care" and "residential care" in the Employment Standards Regulation by referencing services defined in the Continuing Care (Ministerial) Regulation and explicitly excluding certain services.
+- Redefined "home care" and "residential care" in the Employment Standards Regulation by referencing services defined in the Continuing Care (Ministerial) Regulation.

-- Repealed and substituted Section 5 of the Hospitalization Benefits Regulation, introducing a new Section 5.01 to establish authorized charges for patients requiring facility-based care in general hospitals, linking these to the Continuing Care Act.
+- Repealed and substituted Section 5 of the Hospitalization Benefits Regulation, establishing new authorized charges for patients requiring facility-based care in general hospitals.

 - Repealed specific subsections in the Designation and Transfer of Responsibility Regulation, adjusting ministerial responsibilities related to the Hospitals Act.